 Simply mix together the dough, roll into balls, and customize with your favorite sprinkles.
 No rolling pin or specialty cutters required!
 Chill for 1-2 hours, then bake just until set and lightly golden on the bottom.

 Scoop about 1 1/2 tablespoons of dough and form into a ball before rolling in the sprinkles.
 I use a medium cookie scoop (Amazon link) to easily get more uniform cookies.
 The size can be adjusted smaller or larger, but the baking time may need to be adjusted as well.

 The dough needs to be chilled for at least 1-2 hours before baking, but roll the dough in the sprinkles first.
 They will stick better when at room temperature.
 Don’t want the cookies completely covered in sprinkles?
 Simply arrange on the baking sheet, flatten slightly, and add a few sprinkles over the top.

-Be careful not to overbake the cookies.
+Take care not to over-bake the cookies.
 They should stay in the oven just until set in the middle.
-They will still be quite soft and should be barely golden on the bottom.
+The texture will still be quite soft and the bottoms should be barely golden.
+This usually takes about 8-10 minutes.
 As they cool on the pan, they will set further.

-Sprinkle Cookies Recipe
+Sprinkle Sugar Cookies Recipe

 Adapted from Sugarcrafter